Frozen Pipe Damage Insurance Claims: A Risk in Winter

 Why Water Damage Claims are Rising

 Freezing pipes may also damage the walls, ceilings, and flooring due to a burst pipe hidden for days.
 All of these things create mitigating circumstances that increase the overall cost of repairs.
-It may even require your organization to meet elsewhere due to remediation and restoration after the damage that involves drying and possible reconstruction.
+It may even require your organization to meet elsewhere due to remediation and restoration after the damage, which involves drying and possible reconstruction.

 Expect Higher Deductibles for Frozen Pipes

-How to Protect Your Home from Frozen Pipes During Cold Weather
+How to Protect Your Building from Frozen Pipes During Cold Weather

 As temperatures plummet, frozen pipes can become a serious problem, leading to costly repairs and water damage.
 Here are practical tips to keep your home's plumbing safe during cold snaps: